 Another way to manage your user’s permissions is through Security Groups.

 When running our Discovery tool, itopia CAS gets an inventory of your existing Security Groups configuration and save it in the Catalog section.
-You can then import the groups from Catalog to send them to cloud (they will be created in AD).
+You can then import the groups from the Catalog and send them to cloud with a single click (they will be automatically created in your cloud AD).

 Creating Security groups

 There are 2 ways of creating a security group in AD.

-- One is running the discovery and importing the groups from catalog.
-To import security groups from the catalog go to Cloud Desktops - Security groups and hover your mouse over the green + sign in the top right.
-Click Import from catalog.
+- One is running the discovery and importing the groups from the Catalog.
+To import security groups from the Catalog go to Cloud Desktops - Security groups and hover your mouse over the green + sign in the top right.
+Click Import from Catalog.

-2. Create groups manually clicking on the green + sign in the top right:
+2. Or create groups manually clicking on the green + sign in the top right: